shashvatshah9/backdoor_attack/README.md

 ## The repo contains a jupyter notebook which bad_net.ipynb
 It contains all the code needed to replicate the experiment.
 Also the folder `models` contains all the models which were saved after pruning the badnet.
+These can be used to run on the eval.py file to calculate the accuracy.

 ## Requirements